-ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 6.6a Establish a process for gathering data, analyzing the data, and monitoring results regularly. - Review and evaluate existing driver data to establish performance measure for completeness Completeness gaps identified for performance measure Quarterly FLHSMV FY23 Driver and Vehicle Data Quality Improvement Project has developed a report to monitor SSN Verification status as a completeness measure.
+ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 6.6a Establish a process for gathering data, analyzing the data, and monitoring results regularly. - Review and evaluate existing driver data to establish performance measure for completeness Completeness gaps identified for performance measure Quarterly FLHSMV FY23 Driver and Vehicle Data Quality Improvement Project has developed a standing report to monitor SSN Verification status as a completeness measure.
 The Project will continue to pursue performance measures and recommendations for ongoing monitoring of data quality management and evaluation for the driver records system.
-FY23 Crash and UTC Data Improvement Project to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting; identify and delete duplicate records as part of onboarding process for State2State (S2S) project and create performance metric for future monitoring; FY24 project will continue to resolve duplicate credentials to improve driver history data (pending approval).
+FY24 Driver and Vehicle Data Quality Improvement Project developed a report to monitor the State Pointer Exchange Services (SPEXS) data as a completeness measure.
+The Project will continue to pursue performance measures and recommendations for ongoing monitoring of data quality management and evaluation for the driver records system FY23 Crash and UTC Data Improvement Project to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting (unable to complete); identify and delete duplicate records as part of onboarding process for State2State (S2S) project and create performance metric for future monitoring.
+Florida S2S (Driver History Component) Go live date: 1/17/23 with 1.9 million duplicates and ended FY with 1.433 million remaining; FY24 Crash and UTC Data Improvement Project identified duplicates Q1: 1,700,000; Q2; 1,360,000; Q3 (as of May2024): 1,113,000; The 4 OPS staff under grant have completed ~88k